WEAVING CULTURAL IDENTITIES

 Dimensions (H x W): 102 x 56 cm (40 x 22 in) for each textile work

-This special exhibition is part of the 2018-2020 Vancouver Biennale exhibition themed re-IMAGE-n, and works in congruence with Paradise Has Many Gates by Saudi Arabian artist Ajlan Gharem, a chain-link structure that takes the form of a spiritual space and challenges cultural barriers and our perception of communal spaces.
-The initiative Weaving Cultural Identities becomes as an extension an important project to develop dialogue around acknowledging and celebrating local Indigenous and migrant histories, while bringing together diverse communities.
+This special exhibition is part of the 2018-2020 Vancouver Biennale exhibition themed re-IMAGE-n.
+It works in parallel with Paradise Has Many Gates by Saudi Arabian artist Ajlan Gharem, a chain-link structure that takes the form of a spiritual space and challenges cultural barriers and our perception of communal spaces.
+The initiative Weaving Cultural Identities encourages dialogue around acknowledging and celebrating local Indigenous and migrant histories, while bringing together diverse communities.
 This project pairs ten textile artists of different disciplines and backgrounds with graphic designers of various cultural descents.
 Together, these groups collaborate based on their own experiences and histories to create a series of works that celebrates the rich significance of textile arts (both in a sacred and historic sense) through the inspirational art and conceptualization of prayer rugs and weaving/textile traditions.
 Together, these artists developed a platform and process for community dialogue through arts-based approachable discussions around uncomfortable issues of belonging, forcible displacement, diaspora, assimilation, and honouring land presently shared by several groups.

 INSPIRATION FROM LOCAL PRAYER RUGS